Talk With Your Doctor

 The American Academy of Pediatrics, along with the American Medical Association, American Academy of Family Physicians, American College of Physicians, and the American Congress of Obstetricians and Gynecologists, has partnered with the Centers for Disease Control and Prevention (CDC) on the “Talk With Your Doctor” initiative.
 This initiative is part of CDC's national media campaign titled Tips From Former Smokers.

-The AAP hosted a Twitter chat on Wednesday, May 29 about the "Talk With Your Doctor" campaign.
+The AAP hosted a Twitter chat in May 2013 about the "Talk With Your Doctor" campaign.
 This chat featured Lucy England, MD, MSPH; Jonathan Winickoff, MD, FAAP; and Bill- a participant from the Tips campaign.
 The chat covered how physicians, patients, and families can work together to have conversations about cessation.
 Miss the chat?
 Get the highlights!

 Resources for the Office SettingClinical Effort Against Secondhand Smoke Exposure (CEASE)